ubirch/ubirch-auth-service/README.md

     curl localhost:8091/api/authService/v1/userInfo -H "Authorization: Bearer $TOKEN"

+If the query is successful the response is (user exists but is not registered not in this context):

+    200
+    {
+      "displayName": "some string being displayed in frontend as my display name", "myGroups": [],
+      "allowedGroups": []
+    }

-If the query is successful the response is:
+If the query is successful the response is (user is registered in this context and has been added to other groups):

     200
     {